 Basketball has been played in Argentina for over half a decade but has been increasingly popular in recent years as the national team has had experienced success, culminating in Olympic gold at the 2004 games.
 The Liga Nacional de Básquet is the domestic competition and features 16 professional teams.
 Whilst the women do not have a professional league, amateur basketball experiences high participation rates amongst the ladies.

-Despite being from a continent where Rugby Union is most commonly an amateur sport, the Argentine national team have managed to be more than competitive on a world stage.
 Much like with football, the top players tend to migrate to Europe in search of higher competition and salaries.
 Indeed this exodus has in all probability helped raise the standard of the national team, with a third place finish in the 2007 World Cup the highlight of a relatively short existence.